-Westarctica's 2019 Global Campaign is centered around reducing consumption of meat.
+Westarctica's 2019 Global Campaign was centered around reducing consumption of meat.
 We're not asking all our citizens to cut it out completely, but we believe that being more conscious about your food, where it comes from, and the effect it's having on the environment is important.

 In the Royal Household, the Grand Duke entirely eliminated beef from his diet in July 2015, and the Prince-Consort has never consumed beef in his life.
 Fortunately, the food industry has created several excellent substitutes for beef, which are now available in restaurants across the country.

-The Impossible Burger and the Beyond Burger are two delicious and healthy beef replacements that can be found in Fatburger, Burger King, Del Taco, Veggie Grill, The Counter, and Umami Burger (among others!).
+The Beyond Burger and the Impossible Burger and are two delicious beef replacements that can be found in Fatburger, Burger King, Del Taco, Veggie Grill, The Counter, and Umami Burger (among others!).

-As part of our Global Campaign, Westarctica is partnering with Meat Free Week to help encourage our citizens to take a more active role in food responsibility.
+As part of our Global Campaign, Westarctica partnered with Meat Free Week to help encourage our citizens to take a more active role in food responsibility.